Critical Environment Future Thinking Award

 All our previous winners demonstrate more than anything the power that creative and focused thinking can have in developing solutions that will make a real and positive difference to data center design, operation and management.

 - The person or organisation responsible for the idea or concept and its origination must be based within the relevant Awards region

 - The idea or concept must have been originally developed and/or applied into data centers within the Awards region

 - The concept or idea must have been developed or introduced since 1st June 2014

 - This Award is open to any sector within the data center industry (owners, operators, consultants, vendors, suppliers, academics, etc)

 - This Award is open to products or solutions in the categories of data center cooling, power distribution, power protection, monitoring and analysis, cabling, security, containerized or modular solutions or related to the design or integration of such components

 The entrant should supply the following information for Round 1 of the judging process:

-- A detailed overview of the concept or product including the importance of the issue/problem it addresses and an understanding of its ‘real world’ application.
+1. Provide a detailed overview of the concept or product including the importance of the issue/problem it addresses and an understanding of its ‘real world’ application.

-The entrant should provide supporting documentation in the form of PDF and/or JPEG only, to include design presentations, articles, white papers or graphics that will be used in Round 1 of the judging process (limited to 4 documents).
+The entrant should provide supporting documentation in the form of PDF and/or JPEG only, to include design presentations, articles, white papers or graphics which will be used in Round 1 of the judging process (limited to 4 documents).